 The Board is responsible for the internal controls of the Group, including operational and compliance controls and risk management systems, which are documented in a Board memorandum which is updated and reviewed at least annually.
 As with any risk management system, the Group’s internal control framework is designed to manage risk but cannot give absolute assurance that there will never be any material misstatement or loss.

 The Group’s risk register underpins the Board’s assessment of the principal risks facing the Group and how they may be mitigated, including consideration of matters that may in future threaten the performance of the Group, its business model or its viability.
 A robust assessment of emerging and principal risks is undertaken both on the basis of their relevance to the business on a steady state basis and their relevance to delivery of the Board’s growth aspirations.
-The key risks identified in that review are described in the Strategic Review in the annual report.
+The key risks identified in that review are described in the Strategic Review.

 The Board requires that any weaknesses in the internal control framework of the Company identified by the external auditor or the Management Team are reported to the Audit Committee.
 Further, any weaknesses in the internal control framework of the Investment Adviser identified by the Management Team or the external auditor of the Investment Adviser are required to be reported to the Audit Committee.
 No material control weaknesses have been identified but, in the event that any are reported, the Audit Committee will bring them to the attention of the Board.

 On the basis of this review, the Board believes the internal controls to be working effectively with no significant failings or weaknesses in the framework identified.
-The control framework documented and tested in the Board memorandum was in place during the year and up to the date of approval of this annual report and the processes documented remain in operation, including throughout the periods in which remote working has been required as a result of the Covid-19 pandemic.
+The control framework documented and tested in the Board memorandum was in place during the year and up to the date of approval of the annual report.

 The Board has asked the Audit Committee to review whether an internal audit function should be established.
 The Audit Committee’s approach to this review and their conclusions are set out in the report of the Audit Committee.